Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field

+We now move to the proof of Proposition~\ref{prop-4.2}.
 We begin by noting that inserting the restriction on the size of the field $\varphi_N^{D,S}$ on~$S'_N$ comes at no significant cost even under the small-probability event that the maximum is large:

 \begin{lemma} For sets $S,S',D$ as in Proposition~\ref{prop-4.2} above,

 \end{lemma}

 \begin{proofsect}{Proof} Thanks to the fact that~$S'$ is separated from~$S^\cc$ by a positive distance, Proposition~\ref{lem:3} yields